5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 > [!CAUTION]
 >
-> - Don't change the SMBIOS or the USB port mapping stored in `USBMap_MBP152.kext` won't be applied and Bluetooth won't work either!
-If you must change the SMBIOS then you also need to change the `model` property inside the `info.plist` of the kext to match the selected SMBIOS as well ([instructions](https://github.com/5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/issues/13#issuecomment-1858917249)).
+> - Don't change the SMBIOS or the USB port mapping injected by `USBMap.kext` won't be applied and Bluetooth won't work either!
+If you change the SMBIOS, then you also need to change the `model` property in the `info.plist` contained in the kext to match the selected SMBIOS ([instructions](https://github.com/5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/issues/13#issuecomment-1858917249)).
-> - If your T490 model uses a different WiFi/BT card than the stock Intel AC-9560 card, use the official `itlwm.kext` instead because mine only contains the firmware for the 9560 so it won't work with other cards.
+> - If your T490 model uses a different WiFi/BT card than the stock Intel AC-9560 card, use the official `itlwm.kext` instead because mine only contains the firmware for the AC-9560, so it won't work with other cards.

-#### AirportItlwm vs. itlwm WiFi kext
+### AirportItlwm vs. itlwm WiFi kext
 Although the Intel AC-9560 Card is compatible with both kexts (use either one or the other), there are Pros and Cons to both of them (check the [**FAQs**](https://openintelwireless.github.io/itlwm/FAQ.html#features) for other differences):

 - **AirportItlwm**: (used in macOS Sonoma)